abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 \end{equation}
 $$

-This is consistent with the fact that the probability associated with just one(or proper subset) of the systems doesn't depend on the other(remaining) systems.
-Because of the similar argument in the probabilistic settings which we have seen in the previous blog, As of now the faster than light communction is not possible based on our understanding of physics.

-After measuring the quantum system $X_1$, it will collapse into one of the classical states $|a\rangle$.
-If individual systems are not independent, then due to measuring one(or proper subset) of the systems our knowledge about the other(or remaining) systems will change.
-So the quantum state vector of the joint system should reflect this change.
+After measuring the quantum system $X_1$, it will collapse into one of the possible classical states $|a\rangle \in \Sigma_1$.
+If individual systems are not independent, then we know that the measurement of one(or proper subset) of the systems will change our knowledge about the other(or remaining) systems.
+So the quantum state vector of a joint system should reflect this change.
 This idea can be represented by conditional probability similar to the probabilistic settings.

-Now we define the $|\psi\rangle$ in the `equation-4` in slightly different form, so that we can use this definition to define the conditional probability.
+Now we define the $|\psi\rangle$ in the `equation-4` in a slightly different format, so that we could use that definition to understand the conditional probability.

 $$